 If you are wondering how to apply for food stamps in Missouri, be mindful that the Family Support Division (FSD) of the state Department of Social Services (DSS) administers this federal program on a state level.
-Otherwise known as the Supplemental Nutrition Assistance Program (SNAP), these benefits provide food assistance to a monthly average of 810,680 people in Missouri alone.
+Otherwise known as the Supplemental Nutrition Assistance Program (SNAP), these benefits provide food assistance to hundreds of thousands of people each month in Missouri alone.

-The process to apply for food stamps in Missouri is straightforward and can be completed in several different ways.
+The process of applying for food stamps in Missouri is straightforward and can be completed in several different ways.
 In any case, in order to complete your food stamp application, you will need to have important information and documentation on hand.

 Once your application has been submitted, you will be contacted to undergo an interview process.
 Overall, you can start receiving these benefits within 30 days.
 To learn more about the SNAP benefits application process, continue reading below.